 Ah, the early 2000s.
 A simpler time before smartphones (as we know them) and before the social media mega-giants of today.
 Back between 2005 and 2008, MySpace was the king of the hill, and could call itself the largest social networking site in the world.
 Despite being eclipsed by Facebook in 2008, MySpace continued to hang around, recently reporting that it passed 1 billion registered users this year.
-In March of this year, the hacker “Peace” claimed to have access to the email addresses, usernames, and passwords of approximately 360 million MySpace users.
+In March of last year, the hacker “Peace” claimed to have access to the email addresses, usernames, and passwords of approximately 360 million MySpace users.
 Based on analysis of email domain frequency, the actual hack is more likely to have occurred back in 2008, with Peace just now deciding to make the breach public.
 It’s unknown what the motive was, although user-data like that is always good for something in a world where personal data is frequently bought and sold.

 2. LinkedIn – 117 million